Library

 Social Security COLA increases benefits automatically each year based on CPI-W. How the adjustment is calculated, when it takes effect, and couples planning.

-Social Security Work Credits: How Many Do You Need?
+Social Security Work Credits: How Many Years to Get 40?

-You need 40 credits (10 years of work) to qualify for Social Security.
-How credits are earned, what they mean for couples, and how to check your record.
+You need 40 work credits (about 10 years) to qualify for Social Security.
+How credits are earned each year and how to check yours.

 Ready for Personalized Analysis?